 If you love writing, write the book yourself.
-If you’re invested in your book or its content, maybe write it yourself.
+If you’re invested in your book or its content, also write it yourself.
 If it’s just to build up a service offering or business you’re trying to grow, there’s no shame in hiring a ghostwriter!
-Done for you writing and publishing isn’t a new concept, and could be a great fit for your situation.
+Done for You writing and publishing isn’t a new concept, and could be a great fit for your situation.

 While Self-Publishing School doesn’t offer done-for-you writing, we are offering done-for-you book production and publishing.
 You’ll still retain all rights and royalties.
 If that’s something that interests you, book a call with one of our Publishing Strategists.